ke-zhang-rd/krystal/docs/source/cython.rst

 Why
 ===

 If you are thinking whether you need cython, in most case, you don't.
-Cython might be a good option if both both of the following conditions are met.
+Cython might be a good option if both of the following conditions are met.

-  * You care more about running time instead of engineering time.
+  * You care more about running time than aggregate engineering time.
-  * You have already concluded that your engineering logic works in a slower language(python), optimization is next step.
+  * You have already concluded that your engineering logic works in python, optimization is next step.

 What